Becoming an Egg Farmer

 Traceability Protects!
 Your animals – Your livelihood – Our future

-Can I sell my eggs directly to the public instead of using a grading station?
+As an unregistered producer, can I sell my eggs directly to the public instead of using a grading station?

 Any egg farmer may sell ungraded eggs to anyone who will be consuming the eggs themselves (ie: to neighbours, at a farmers market, etc…).
 If an egg farmer wants to sell eggs to someone who will not be consuming the eggs themselves (ie: to a restaurant, grocery store, bakery, hospital, or donation to a church/stampede breakfast, etc…), the eggs must be graded according to federal Canadian Food Inspection Agency (CFIA) regulations.
 In order to grade eggs, the grader must be licensed by CFIA.

 As an unregistered producer, can I grade my own eggs, or eggs from another unregistered producer?